Stepparent Adoption in North Carolina: Process, Forms, and What to Expect

 The Child's Role: Consent at Age 12

-Under NCGS 48-3-601(b), if the child being adopted is 12 years of age or older, their written consent is required.
-The child must sign a separate consent document that is acknowledged before a notary.
+Under NCGS 48-3-601, if the child being adopted is 12 years of age or older, their written consent is generally required.
+The child must sign a separate consent document that is acknowledged under oath before an authorized official.
 A child who does not want to be adopted cannot be forced into it legally.

 In practice, by the time most stepparent adoptions are filed, the child has been part of the family for years and enthusiastically supports the adoption.
 But if there is any doubt, a candid conversation with the child before beginning the process is wise — discovering reluctance after you have paid attorney fees and filed the petition is awkward for everyone.